Summer Ride Programs

 Athletes are split into smaller groups with a coach each day, based on age and skill level.

 • Must be comfortable riding a mountain bike on rugged singletrack trails with varying topography.
+Groups ride a wide range of trails with difficulty ratings ranging from easier blue/green to more challenging black trails.

-• Athletes must be willing and ready to pedal their bikes and be outside on the trail in non-developed forest environments and open space areas for the majority of the day (~ 6 hours/day).
+• Athletes must be willing and ready to pedal their bikes and be outside on the trail in non-developed forest environments and open space areas for the majority of the day (~ 5-6 hours/day).

-• Athletes can expect to ride uphill and downhill; and encounter technical features on trails (e.g. rocks, roots, bridges, etc.).
+• Athletes can expect to ride both uphill and downhill; and encounter technical features on trails (e.g. rocks, roots, bridges, etc.).

 • Athletes must be prepared to ride in a group with coaches and athletes.